 top of page

-Before you bring your puppy home you will no doubt be thinking to yourself, what exactly do I need to purchase and how much will everything cost?
+Before you bring your puppy home you will no doubt be thinking to yourself, what exactly do I need to purchase, what immediate expenses will there be and how much will everything cost?
 Have I got everything?
 Do I really need this?
-What do I need to do?
 We've all been there and it's tempting to buy more than you really need or purchase the wrong thing entirely.

 We decided to set up a list below of items we would personally recommend to puppy buyers and what we think they will need before their cute little bundle of fun arrives home.
 This list is based on years of trial and error and what has worked best for us!
 We own most of these items ourselves and wouldn't be without them.